 Tools like Google’s Keyword Planner and Google Trends are life-saving apps for any digital marketer.
 They not only extract important data that you can use to charge and materialize your marketing strategy but also help simplify the achievement of objectives of that strategy.

 For example, let’s have a look at an example in the online gaming community.
-If you are a business in the online video gaming sector and want to produce blog content about trending topics, Google Trends is where you can head to first to get a broad picture of the current as well as the historical scenario in terms of online search popularity.
+If you are a business in the online video gaming sector and want to produce blog content about trending topics, use Google Trends.
+This is where you can head to first to get a broad picture of the current (as well as the historical scenarios in terms of online search popularity.

 The following comparison graph of worldwide interest for two games – Fortnite and PUBG – is pulled from Google Trends.
-A content creator can pull more such insights from the application to devise a strategy that would garner the most interest and engagement from the target audience – or niche market, as it is often called.
+A content creator can pull more such insights from the application.
+Using this information, devise a strategy that garners the most interest and engagement from the target audience – or niche market, as it is often called.

-A great way to pull off some great content marketing is to use Trends data to produce and promote content when a specific topic garners more interest.
-We searched for the term “air conditioner” in Google Trends and found that the interest in the United States peaks in the month of June every year.
+A great way to pull off some great content marketing is to use Trends data.
+This produces and promotes content when a specific topic garners more interest.
+We searched for the term “air conditioner” in Google Trends and found that the interest in the United States peaks in June every year.
 This is when most of the country experiences the hottest temperatures.

-Another example of technology helping further down in the objective in executing search optimization is Enfusen’s native content optimization platform.
+Another example of technology helping further down in the objective of executing search optimization is Enfusen’s native content optimization platform.
 Ask any content creator out there about the struggles of creating original content.
 You’ll get a blank stare back – especially when asking about content that is both catchy and useful to the users at the same time.

 Does the concept of comparing your content with hundreds of thousands of existing landing pages on the web to see what elements lead to the most traffic interest you?
 That is basically what our native platform does.
-It assigns a score based on elements such as meta title and description, heading tags, content density, and several others to help you keep a track of the quality of your content.
-This is done by looking at both search bot and user perspectives.
+It assigns a score based on elements.
+These include meta title and description, heading tags, content density, and several others.
+These are meant to help you keep a track of the quality of your content.
+This is done by looking at both search bot and user perspectives – which is very useful.

-It is when you know what needs to be done can you effectively manage your smart digital marketing objectives.
+You can effectively manage your smart digital marketing objectives when you know exactly what needs to be done.
 High-quality and unique content can aid in your quest to grow your business exponentially.

-But, how do you compete with giant competitors who are out there pulling all the known tricks in the book to gain maximum real estate on search?
+But, how do you compete with giant competitors?
+The ones who are out there pulling all the known tricks in the book to gain maximum real estate on search?
 As of July 2018, close to 12 billion monthly searches are carried out on Google.
 How do you get a chunk of those searchers to find your business?

 Once you have a vision for your business and have identified long-term goals to get closer to that vision, it is time to prioritize your business and marketing objectives.
-Since every business is different and has dynamic requirements at every stage of the marketing cycle, it can be challenging to set priorities.
+Every business is different and has dynamic requirements at every stage of the marketing cycle.
+For these reasons, it can be challenging to set priorities.
 Setting marketing objectives can also become an uphill task if you don’t have clarity about your end goals.
 But, not if you have the magical helping hand of artificial intelligence.

 In addition to our content optimization platform, the one feature that sets the Enfusen framework apart is the built-in task manager.
-It analyses your website and other relevant data that you feed into it to prioritize your marketing objectives.
+It analyses your website and other relevant data fed into it to prioritize your marketing objectives.
 You can drive your primary goal by giving precedence to those that matter the most.
 This, to an extent, can even mean a substitution of goal-based project management.

-For example, if your main goal of marketing is to increase the visibility of your company website, the task manager will set priority to important tasks like technical audit, content optimization, and off-page SEO.
+For example, consider that the main goal of marketing is to increase the visibility of your company website.
+The task manager will set priority to important tasks like technical audit, content optimization, and off-page SEO.
 You don’t have to peek into those countless online forums to see what matters anymore.